RekikCY/RekikCY_IPOAssignment/README.md

 Determine the manner and tone to use to communicate with the person asking the question.

-If you are in a good mood

-If you are not in a good mood
+If you are in a good moodCustomer Service, or the student lounge Room 408 (the room with a full-length glass window to the side) If you are not in a good mood

 Determine the level of specificity the person asking the question will need - should I ask them to count steps, or will vague directions be enough?
 Tailor your output to the desired audience.